-FIGURE 2.64.
+FIGURE 2.66.
 Better labeled plot, where the horizontal axis now properly represents the frequency values.

-FIGURE 2.65.
+FIGURE 2.67.
 Format control window for a plot.

+FIGURE 2.68.
+Still better labeled plot.

-- The grid is turned off to reduce clutter. - Titles and axis labels have been added. - The X range and Y range are determined by the fill button at the upper right of the plot. - Stem plots can be had by clicking on "Stems" - Individual tokens can be shown by clicking on "dots" - Connecting lines can be eliminated by deselecting "connect" - The X axis label has been changed to symbolically indicate multiples of PI/2.
+- Individual tokens can be shown by clicking on "dots" - Connecting lines can be eliminated by deselecting "connect" - The X axis label has been changed to symbolically indicate multiples of PI/2.
 This is done by entering the following in the X Ticks field: